Wedding at Kew Gardens

 I’m excited to present photo highlights from Charlotte & Alexis’ beautiful wedding at Kew Gardens in London.
 Zooming up to London to photograph their wedding at Kew Gardens with my ace second photographer, Claire, we joined Charlotte and her bridesmaids, Emily & Gemma, getting ready at the Coach & Horses.
 Just across the green from the Cambridge Cottage entrance to Kew Gardens.
 It was a real giggle and they were awesome fun.
 The weather provided its usual British Summertime display and so with umbrellas deployed Charlotte walked the short distance in the rain across Kew Green to Cambridge Cottage on her father’s arm.
 The local Cricketers provided a very English backdrop as they played on the Green despite the weather!

-Cambridge Cottage Wedding Ceremony
+Cambridge Cottage Ceremony, Wedding at Kew Gardens

 Creative Portrait Photos in the Palm House